marcinsiedlik/auto_localized/packages/auto_localized/README.md

 # auto_localized

 auto_localized is simplifying Flutter localization by using code generation.
-Using code generation has many advantages such as runtime-safety and better performance.
-The generator checks translation files for missing keys, blank values etc. and generates easy to use dart fields.
+This approach has many advantages such as runtime-safety and better performance.
+The generator checks translation files for missing keys, blank values etc. and outputs easy to use dart fields.

+Supported file types: JSON, YAML.

 ---